Intermediate workshop

 Then copy the session token (starting with ory_st) and paste it in the Authorization

-Reproduce the steps above to create a new user and get the user_id
+Reproduce the steps above to create a new user and get the user_idketo-cli

 It should log the generated relationship: